turingschool/career-development-curriculum-site/module_three/index.md

    * ** **

 4. **Create a cover letter based on a job description:**
+   * Tailor your cover letter from a job description
+   * Use the job description to choose key skills and responsibilities to highlight.
+   * Then focus your cover letter on the 2-to 3 of the most important skills that resonate the        most with you.
-   * Your cover letter explains why you are qualified for the specific job.
-It highlights transferrable skills that you offer the new role.
-It should be clear to the company that you understand the company and are excited for the opportunity.
+   * It should be clear to the company that you understand the company and are excited for the opportunity.
+   * Use grammarly to correct grammar, provide word alternatives, and catch spelling errors.
+   * The following [Guided Cover letter template]                                                    (https://docs.google.com/document/d/1ctPSIEcZ5nrnfD4y0HlTUH9tdYRscbIjXhMQLjMPzPA/edit)           provides a good overview of how to format,structure and write a solid cover letter.

-   * **Due date #1: Wednesday of Week 5** during homeroom
+   * **Due date Wednesday of Week 5** You will use this cover letter and job descriptin during          week 5 homeroom group.
+Cut and paste the job description into a google doc to share and          refer back to.
    * **Final due date: EOD Friday of Week 5** in end of mod survey (below)

 5. Complete [end of mod self-evaluation survey](https://airtable.com/shrBZWvdZfHSeey57) by **EOD Friday of Week 5**